Hydramata/hydramaton/README.md

 # Hydramaton

-To get a sense for what is going on, look to the [HydramataService object](app/services/hydramata_service.rb).
+To get a sense for what is going on, look to the [Hydramata::Services](./app/services/hydramata/services.rb).

 This Rails application is to be the container for integrating and fleshing-out Hydramata components.